CampaignLab/data-pipeline/README.md

 #### What?

-* We want to be able to structure our dataset (see "Campaign Lab Data Inventory").
+* We want to be able to structure our dataset - see [Campaign Lab Data Inventory](https://docs.google.com/spreadsheets/d/1s5zWhdXi0-YBUMkK2Le3cfENBsfc29vOnFhnfn8N6dU).
 * In order to do this, we first should define what the structure (schema) of the different data sources are.
 * This will help us down the line to create modules that transform our raw data into our target data, for later export into a database, R package, or any other tools for utilising the data in a highly structured and annotated format.